-With all of that incredible information in mind, it’s always useful to learn the different ways it can happen, and what it is that you can do make the most of it.
-Food and nutrition is a complicated subject, after all, and it’s rarely an open and closed case.
-Let's take a look at everything you need to know about how to eat for energy.
+With all of that incredible information in mind, it’s always helpful to learn the different ways it can happen and what it is that you can do to make the most of it.
+After all, food and nutrition are complicated subjects, and it’s rarely an open and closed case.
+So let’s take a look at everything you need to know about how to eat for energy.

 When you eat, and you have this rise in blood sugar (we’ll get onto that), you create insulin too.
-That’s the hormone that tells your cells that the glucose is here.
+That’s the hormone that tells your cells that glucose is here.
 That’s how our cells absorb it and use it as fuel or store it for later.
-In a nutshell, that’s how this is going to work.
+So, in a nutshell, that’s how this is going to work.

 The better way to do it is by eating a healthy balanced diet.
 The foods are turned into glucose much more slowly, leading to a gradual rise and fall lasting way longer than the sugary, processed foods we love to eat.

-These are some of the best foods you can be eating to really keep energised according to WebMD
+According to WebMD, these are some of the best foods you can be eating to really keep you energised.

 Any complex carb-heavy foods are a good call, but that doesn’t mean you should write off all of the other macronutrients though.
 Simple carbs are good if you use them correctly (again, check out the difference here if you want more info), and they’re still an awesome source of other nutrients too.